SAH-UJA/Self-Driving-Car/README.md

 # Self-Driving-Car
-This repo contains code for a complete self driving car project implemented on RC-car
+This repo contains code for a complete self driving car project implemented on RC-car.
+Developed a Self Driving Car using ANN as the controlling model.
+The ANN first needs to be trained by manually driving the RC-car through the PC which sends control signals using Arduino to the car.
+The car is continuously sending live video stream through sockets.
+The ANN model reads the users input corresponding to the frame that is has received and trains the model and stores the weights as a XML file that is used in self driving mode.
+This project involved AI, CV, ML and Deep Learning along with Embedded Systems.